> About DBU > DBU Quick Facts

 The Official DBU Cross Ring serves as symbol of the Christ-centered education students experiences at DBU.
 Students receive the Official DBU Cross Ring during a Ring Commissioning Ceremony just prior to commencement services.
 Through the University hymn, To God Be The Glory, the DBU family thanks God for all of His blessings and His guidance throughout the history of the school.

 Financial Assistance.
-Eighty-five percent of our undergraduate students receive federal, state, or institutional financial aid.
+Eighty-eight percent (88%) of our undergraduate students receive federal, state, or institutional financial aid.
 (Institutional aid includes academic, athletic, music performance, and Christian leadership scholarships.)
-Seventy-four percent of master's students and 64% of doctoral students receive federal, state, or institutional financial aid.
+Seventy-six percent (76%) of master's students and 64% of doctoral students receive federal, state, or institutional financial aid.

 Students who may qualify for state and federal financial assistance programs can request specific information by contacting the Office of Financial Aid at (214) 333-5363.